 Through this degree you will develop advanced methods of researching, merchandising, planning and collection planning to achieve commercial success, relevant to industry needs.
 You will gain an in depth knowledge of how the national and global fashion system operates and how you can work effectively within it.

 This degree is for one year duration and is offered to applicants who are either directly articulating from the RMIT Associate Degree in Fashion and Textiles Merchandising or applicants who have an equivalent qualification.
-This program provides the opportunity to undertake a further year of undergraduate study and gain a degree.
+This course provides the opportunity to undertake a further year of undergraduate study and gain a degree.

-The learning and teaching approach of this program emulates how you would work in a professional role in a commercial fashion enterprise.
-You’ll study fashion and textile merchandising, marketing, retail, computer-aided design (CAD), research, supply chains and management theory to complement the program's practical component.
+The learning and teaching approach of this degree emulates how you would work in a professional role in a commercial fashion enterprise.
+You’ll study fashion and textile merchandising, marketing, retail, computer-aided design (CAD), research, supply chains and management theory to complement the degree's practical component.